clkride/airline_routes/README.md

 * Planes Dataset - This dataset contains information about passenger aircraft used in flights worldwide.
 It includes a curated selection of 173 aircraft, each with a full name, a unique three-letter IATA code, and a unique four-letter ICAO code.
 These codes are commonly used in flight schedules and reservation systems.

+* Countries Dataset - This dataset contains a list of ISO 3166-1 country codes.
+These codes can be used to look up the human-readable country names for the codes used in the Airline and Airport tables.
+Each entry in the dataset includes the full name of the country or territory, a unique two-letter ISO 3166-1 code, and FIPS country codes as used in DAFIF, which are now obsolete and primarily of historical interest.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>